Pneumocystis Jirovecii (Tissue, Fluid)

 How is this test done?

-This test requires a sample of fluid or tissue from your lungs.
-Your healthcare provider
+This test is done with a sample of fluid or tissue from your lungs.
+Your healthcare

-will collect lung fluid in a procedure called a bronchoalveolar lavage.
-He or she
+provider will collect lung fluid in a procedure called a bronchoalveolar lavage.
+He

-will place a long, flexible tube with a camera on the end (bronchoscope) through your
+or she will place a long, flexible tube with a camera on the end (bronchoscope) through

-mouth or nose and into your lungs.
-The provider will gently spray saltwater into an
+your mouth or nose and into your lungs.
+The provider will gently spray saltwater (saline)

-To collect a tissue sample, your healthcare provider will also use the bronchoscope.
+If a biopsy is needed, your healthcare provider will also use the bronchoscope to

-He or she may insert a needle or a tool called forceps to collect the sample.
+collect a tissue sample.
+He or she may insert a needle or a tool called forceps to

 Does this test pose any risks?